CDLUC3/mrt-doc/meetings/2018-09-24-simplifying-merritt-prep.md

   - basic monitoring (we probably have this)
   - rapid application deployment (yes and no)

-### Thoughts on architecture
+#### Thoughts on architecture

-1. what would we do differently, now that we have several years of experience? what would our ideal Merritt architecture look like now?
+1. what would we do differently, now that we have several years of experience?
+2. what would our ideal Merritt architecture look like now?
-2. what can we do to move closer to that ideal?
+3. how can we get closer to that?